eobermuhlner/planet-generator/README.md

 ## Example Code

+The following code snippets show a typical simple use case.

+### Generate an instance of Planet

 The first step to generate a planet is to define the unique random seed for the planet and generate the basic planet data from it.